Mercerenies/latitude/docs/tutorial/io.md

 `toString` should produce relatively machine-readable output, whereas `pretty` is free to make its output more user-friendly.

+Remember that `printf` simply sends the `call` message to the formatting object.
+So if you wish to format a string but not print it, you may send `call` directly to the object to get a formatted string as the return value.

+    use 'format importAllSigils.
+    message := ~fmt "Hello, ~A!" call ("John Doe"). ; ==> Hello, John Doe!

+## Summary

+You have now had an introduction to most of the `Stream` object functionality, as well as construction of formatted strings.
+In the next chapter, we'll formally discuss modules and Latitude's import system.

 [[up](.)]
 <br/>[[prev - Advanced Flow Control](cont.md)]